Frank-Pechar/js-shop-cart/README.md

 - Extensive use of classes and objects
 - Basic DOM manipulation
 - Base and Sub Classes using extends and super
-- Static Methods on Class
+- Static Methods and fields on Class
 - Setters and Getters
 - DOM Manipulation
 - Dynamically create ele, cl, atr